syncfusion-content/javascript-docs/js/Theme-Studio.md

 ---
 layout: post
-title: Essential Theme Studio for JavaScript
+title: Essential Theme Studio for JavaScript | Syncfusion
-description: Essential Theme Studio for JavaScript
+description: Essential Theme Studio for JavaScript and to know how to create a new theme based on existing built-in themes and etc.
 platform: js
 control: General Topics
 documentation: ug
 ---

-# Overview
+# Overview of Essential Theme Studio

 Essential [Theme Studio](http://js.syncfusion.com/themestudio/) for JavaScript allows us to build a new theme based on an existing themes for Syncfusion Essential JavaScript controls except Data visualization controls like Chart, Diagram, Gauge, Range Navigator, Barcode, Maps.
 Also, you can import your customized theme into the Theme studio and customize the colors and download.